310mc/https-310mc.github.io-tl/source/_posts/tropical/RELAX_PARADISE.md

 ## Translation Notes

 * The word for "favorite" is <em>daisuki</em> in Japanese, which would roughly translate to "likes/loves" or "things (we) love" in the song.
-The "likes" is a common theme in the story itself, so please give <a href="/tropical" target="_blank">the story</a> a read for a better understanding of this song's lyrics.
+The "likes" is a common theme in the story itself, so please give <a href="/tropical" target="_blank">the story</a> a read for a better understanding of this song’s lyrics.

 * The word <em>yuru(i)</em> means “laid-back”, “soft”.